Arshdeep00001/ultimate-shell-scripting-linux-guide/03-user-management/README.md

 ```
 This is an interactive command that asks for a password and additional details.

+### Interview Question: Q1.
+Diff b/w useradd and adduser.
+A. 'adduser' creates a user with a home directory and takes a lot of user information.
+'useradd' is a quick way of creating users which doesn't ask for any other details and doesnt create any home directory.
+It is useful for writting shell scripts where we don't want the command to prompt inputs.

+### Q2.
+Can we decript/restore the password of a linux user ?
+A. No, because the password has been created with strong hashing and cannot be decripted by any way.

 ## Managing User Passwords
 To set or change a user’s password:
 ```bash